Castellanoc8/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/R2IGgTV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To conclude this example, I showed that the ticket has been resolved and closed.
-You will be able to see the tickets that have been resolved in osTicket by going to the tickets tab and clicking on the closed tickets section.
+To conclude this tutorial, I showed that the ticket had been resolved and closed.
+You can see the tickets that have been resolved in osTicket by going to the tickets tab and clicking on the closed tickets section.
 Any ticket that has been closed by any admins or agents will be stored in this section.
 </p>